Logical Node Roles

 Storage Node

 A storage node is a node that saves data to disk.
-They are responsible for:
+Storage nodes are responsible for:

 • Executing the historical part of searches (the most recent results are handled by digest nodes)